 The Open, Cadet and Junior races are not part of the UCI Gravel World Series but follow the same organisation and regulations.

 Art 2 – Conditions of participation

-Medical certificate: to confirm the physical fitness of a cyclist to take part in a Trek UCI Gravel World Series race:
+Medical certificate: in order to confirm the physical fitness of a cyclist to take part in a UCI Gran Fondo World Series race:

-- a) either the participant has a licence (which has been issued following the presentation of a medical certificate stating that there are no medical reasons that would prevent the participant from cycling) issued by a national cycling federation affiliated to the UCI
+a) either the participant has a licence (which has been issued following the presentation of a medical certificate stating that there is no medical reason why the participant should not be cycling) issued by a national cycling federation affiliated to the UCI; or

-- b) or the participant has a medical certificate issued by a doctor stating that there is no medical reason why the participant cannot cycle Technical or food assistance by a vehicle or by people at the side of the road is forbidden except in the area identified by the organisation.
+Technical or food assistance by a vehicle or by people on the side of the road is forbidden except in the area identified by the organisation.